-There are a few reasons for this decline: Deteriorating health, uncertainty about what exercises to do, or lack of social support and encouragement to get started could be the culprits.
+There are a few reasons for this decline: Deteriorating health, uncertainty about what exercises to do, or lack of social support and encouragement to get started could be a few reasons.

 Read on to learn how exercise and hydration can affect your health as you age.
 You'll also get tips on how to stay active and reap the benefits at any age.

 Limited Exercise Can Negatively Affect Your Health

 Decreased or no physical activity can have a negative effect on your health, such as:

 - Increased pain and loss of range of motion due to arthritis

 - Increased chance of coronary artery disease and diabetes